DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/4_ef.md

 ### Install Microsoft.EntityFrameworkCore.Sqlite

-In this quickstart you will use Sqlite as the database provider, but you can replace Sqlite with any Entity Framework provider.
-To add Sqlite support to your IdentityServer project, install the Entity framework Sqlite NuGet package by running the following command from the *IdentityServer* directory:
+*Duende.IdentityServer.EntityFramework* can be used with any Entity Framework database provider.
+In this quickstart, you will use Sqlite.
+To add Sqlite support to your IdentityServer project, install the Entity framework Sqlite NuGet package by running the following command from the *IdentityServer*
+directory:

 ```
 dotnet add package Microsoft.EntityFrameworkCore.Sqlite